 The strategies set forth in the Annual Action Plan for the coming program year seek to address how resources are leveraged and partnerships created to consistently meet the housing needs of Rhode Island's at-risk populations.
-Performance expectations include 42 rental units constructed, 463 rental units rehabilitated, 21 units of housing for the homeless added, 1,354 households assisted through permanent supportive housing; approximately 3,000 persons assisted through the state's homeless shelters; an increased emphasis on all aspects of healthy homes, to complement lead-based paint abatement efforts, which will affect 374 homes; 1,700 households assisted with tenant-based vouchers, 50 households provided with assistance from the Hardest Hit Fund, thousands of persons assisted by investments in non-housing community development, and a continued commitment to break down barriers to affordable housing, including the promotion of fair housing and implementation of affirmative fair marketing, as well as supporting anti-poverty efforts.
+Performance expectations include 42 rental units constructed, 463 rental units rehabilitated, 21 units of housing for the homeless added,; approximately 3,000 persons assisted through the state's homeless shelters; an increased emphasis on all aspects of healthy homes, to complement lead-based paint abatement efforts, which will affect 374 homes; thousands of persons assisted by investments in non-housing community development, and a continued commitment to break down barriers to affordable housing, including the promotion of fair housing and implementation of affirmative fair marketing, as well as supporting anti-poverty efforts.
 These strategies are especially aimed to address the needs of extremely and very low-income households, special needs populations and homeless populations as discussed below.